kyberdrb/arch_linux_installation_guide/README.md

                 For manual IP configuration see [Arch Linux Wiki - Network configuration](https://wiki.archlinux.org/index.php/Network_configuration#Static_IP_address)

 	    1. Using `iwctl`

+            1. First, find the device name

+                    $ iwctl device list

+                Let's say that the previous command outputs only one Wi-Fi network adapter with the name `wlan0`.

 	        - Non-interactively

-		            iwctl device list
+		            Then the command for connecting to a standard wireless home network would be:

-                        iwctl --passphrase PASSPHRASE station DEVICE connect SSID-NAME_OF_WIFI_NETWORK
+			        $ iwctl --passphrase PASSPHRASE station DEVICE connect SSID-NAME_OF_WIFI_NETWORK

 		    - Interactively

-	    	        iwctl
+	    	        $ iwctl
-	    	        device list

-	            Let's say there is only one wireless device for Wi-Fi and has name `wlan0`
+                And in the `iwd` shell

 	    	        station wlan0 scan
 	    	        station wlan0 get-networks
 	    	        station wlan0 connect SSID-NAME_OF_WIFI_NETWORK